Explore the Heritage of the Chilterns on a Group Visit

-At Chiltern Open Air Museum, we welcome group visits from organisations such as U3A, WI, Brownies, Scouts, or any group of 15 people or more.
+At Chiltern Open Air Museum, we welcome group visits from clubs, societies or organisations such as U3A, WI, Brownies, Scouts, or any group of 15 people or more.
 Our Museum offers an engaging and educational experience suitable for visitors of all ages and backgrounds.
 Through interactive exhibits and immersive activities, visitors can delve into the history and heritage of the Chiltern region.

 Guided Tours and Activities